Children Missing Education (CME)

 The local authority also has other duties and powers to support their work on CME which include:

-a duty under section 436A of the Education Act 1996 to make arrangements to establish (wherever possible) the identities of children in the area who are not registered pupils at a school and who are not receiving a suitable education otherwise (e.g. Elective Home Education - EHE)
+making arrangements to establish (wherever possible) the identities of children in the area who are not registered pupils at a school and who are not receiving a suitable education otherwise (e.g. Elective Home Education - EHE)

 arranging education for permanently excluded pupils from the sixth day